 Ensaymada Cheese Bread (Filipino Sweet Cheese Brioche)

-Ensaymada is a Filipino sweet brioche bread topped with butter, sugar, and grated cheese, descended from the Spanish ensaimada of Mallorca but transformed into something distinctly Filipino.
-The dough is enriched with eggs and butter, kneaded until smooth, and given a long rise that produces a pillowy crumb with a pull-apart, cotton-like texture when torn by hand.
-After baking, each bun is brushed with softened butter, rolled in sugar, and covered with a generous layer of grated cheddar or Edam cheese.
-The combination of sweet bread and salty cheese is central to the appeal and reflects a Filipino preference for contrasting flavors within a single bite.
-Ensaymada is most popular during Christmas, when bakeries produce them in large quantities, but it is eaten year-round as a breakfast bread with hot chocolate or coffee.
+Ensaymada is a Filipino sweet brioche descended from the Spanish ensaimada of Mallorca, transformed over centuries into something entirely its own.
+The dough is enriched with a generous amount of eggs and butter, kneaded until it pulls away from the bowl in smooth, elastic sheets, then given a long rise that results in a pillowy interior with a cotton-like, pull-apart crumb.
+After baking, the buns are brushed with softened butter while still warm, rolled in granulated sugar, and blanketed in a thick layer of grated cheddar or Edam cheese.
+The contrast between the sweet, buttery bread and the salty aged cheese is not incidental but central to the character of ensaymada, reflecting a Filipino fondness for pairing sweet and savory within a single bite.
+Bakeries across the Philippines produce them in enormous quantities during the Christmas season, when they are given as gifts and served at holiday gatherings, though they appear on breakfast tables year-round alongside thick hot chocolate or coffee.

 Instructions